warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     This entry is used to synchronize the external account 'dlibenzi@xmailserver.org' with encrypted password 'XYZ...' with the local account 'dlibenzi@home.bogus' using 'APOP' authentication.
-It connect with the 'xmailserver.org' POP3 server and download all messages for 'dlibenzi@xmailserver.org' into the local account
+It connects with the 'xmailserver.org' POP3 server and downloads all messages for 'dlibenzi@xmailserver.org' into the local account 'dlibenzi@home.bogus'.
-    'dlibenzi@home.bogus'.
 The remote server must support 'APOP' authentication to specify 'APOP' as authtype.
-Even if using APOP authentication is more secure because clear usernames and password does not travel on the network, if you're not sure about it, specify 'CLR' as authtype.
+Even if using APOP authentication is more secure because clear usernames and password do not travel on the network, when you're not sure about it, specify 'CLR' as authtype.
 For non local POP3 sync you've to specify a line like this one (@ as the first domain char):

      "@home.bogus.com"   "dlibenzi"  "xmailserver.org:110"   "dlibenzi" "XYZ..."=>
        "CLR"